seandjones92/.emacs.d/README.md

 lines before saving.

     (defun save-buffer-clean ()
-      "Strip the trailing whitespace from a file and save it."
+      "Strip the trailing whitespace from lines and the end of the file and save it."
       (interactive)
       (delete-trailing-whitespace)
       (save-buffer))